coderefinery/train-the-trainer/content/screenshare.md

 - Share a **portrait**/**vertical half of your screen** (840 × 1080 is our standard and your
   maximum).
 - Zoom provides a "Share a part of screen" that is good for this.
+  - Zoom + Linux + Wayland display manager doesn't have "Share a portion of the screen"
+	- You can share a single window portrait.
+    - Or you can start your desktop session in "X11" or "Xorg" legacy mode.
+    - Or possibly other workarounds (does anyone know other solutions?)

 :::{figure} screenshare/landscape.png
 :width: 80%